FAQ: When Should I Replace My Well Casing?

 • Maintenance: Well casings that are not properly maintained, such as those that are not flushed regularly, are more likely to fail.

-If you live in Washington state near Monroe, you should have your well casing inspected every 5-10 years.
+If you live in Washington state near Monroe, you should have your well inspected every 1-2 years.
 This will help to identify any potential problems early on and prevent them from causing serious damage to your well.

-Overall, the best way to determine when to replace your well casing is to have it inspected by a qualified professional.
+Overall, the best way to determine when to work on your well casing is to have it inspected by a qualified professional.
 They can assess the condition of your casing and recommend the best course of action.

 Do you need help with your water system?